 But my goal was the world, more like working and bringing some sort of contribution to it and I feel the same way regardless of my work place.

-Q: How did Japan Info started?
+Q: How did Japan Info start?
 What triggered it?

 A: I am the second president of this company.
 The former president made the basic contents of the media, transmitting information about Japan in English and Chinese.
 We expanded to 9 languages when I got involved.
 The number of the foreigners coming to Japan is increasing yearly.
 People with different nationalities, different purposes such as sightseeing, working or studying are coming to Japan in big numbers year by year.
 While spreading various information for those who possess an interest towards Japan, it happened that the number of languages gradually increased, now being that of 9 languages.